-- Designed for investors who intend to purchase units at inception and hold them until the Series Mandatory Dissolution Date and seek a percentage total return per unit that equals any positive return in the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 15.85% (the "Capped Return") (equivalent to an annualized total return of 6.92% over the approximately 2.2-year life of the trust). - Defined Preservation 95 Fund seeks to deliver 100% of the Reference Asset's positive price appreciation up to a cap, and seeks to partially protect, by an amount equal to 95%, against the Reference Asset's price depreciation through defining a maximum loss of 5% of the Inception Value (the "Maximum Loss"), subject to the trust's fees and expenses. - Portfolio of exchange-traded options and cash and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines, be willing to lose a significant portion (up to the Maximum Loss) of their investment, decreased by the trust's fees and expenses.
+- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage return per unit equal to any percentage increase in the value of the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 19.50% (the "Capped Return") (equivalent to an annualized total return of 8.64% over the approximately 2 years and 2 months life of the trust), while having protection against the first 20.00% decrease (the "Buffer") in the value of the Reference Asset. - m+ Buffered Fund seeks to deliver any of the price appreciation of the Reference Asset, up to a cap, or any of the Reference Asset's price depreciation in excess of the Buffer, up to a maximum loss of 78.00% (the "Maximum Loss"), decreased by the trust's fees and expenses. - Portfolio of exchange-traded options and cash, and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines by more than the 20.00% Buffer, be willing to lose a significant portion (up to 78.00%) of their investment.
 Any potential loss would be increased as a result of the trust's fees and expenses or if the units were purchased at a public offering price above the Inception Value.
-There is no assurance that the trust will achieve its investment objective.
-Investors should be willing to forgo any appreciation in excess of the Capped Return. - Investors who purchase units at a price that is above the Inception Value will be subject to, on the Series Mandatory Dissolution Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit which can be greater than the Maximum Loss.
-Additionally, investors who purchase units at a price at or near the Maximum Amount per unit will have little potential for gain, if any. - Investors who redeem units before the Series Mandatory Dissolution Date may lose money even if the value of the Reference Asset has increased by then. - The trust may experience substantial losses from the exchange-traded options and option positions may expire worthless.
-Investors may lose a significant portion (up to 5%) of their investment. - Minimum purchase of 500 units.
+There is no assurance that the trust will achieve its investment objective. - Investors who purchase units at a price that is above the Inception Value will be subject to, on the Maturity Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit that can be greater than the Maximum Loss. - The trust may experience substantial losses from the exchange-traded options and option positions may expire worthless.
+Investors may experience a substantial loss (up to 78.00%) of their investment.
+Investors who redeem units before the Maturity Date may lose money even if the value of the Reference Asset has increased by then.